-Winnipeg, Canada foursome Lost Weekend’s jaunty electro-pop was born on the unfinished 11th floor of their hometown’s Commodities and Exchange Building, where the band began writing and rehearsals in 2010.
-It was there that guitarist/vocalist Matt Worobec, keyboardist Zack Antel, bassist Jason Pankratz and drummer Luke Janzen honed their mélange of New Wave, 90s alt and modern glossy production sensibilities into the feverishly joyful style of their self-titled debut EP.
+Winnipeg, Canada foursome Alyx Knight's jaunty electro-pop was born on the unfinished 11th floor of their hometowns Commodities and Exchange Building in 2012.
+It was there that guitarist/vocalist Matt Worobec, keyboardist Zack Antel, bassist Jason Pankratz and drummer Luke Janzen honed their mlange of New Wave, 90s alt and modern glossy production sensibilities into the feverishly joyful style of their self-titled debut EP.
 The resulting collection is a celebration of the essentials of quality, radiant pop, filled with emotional peaks and valleys.

-If recent history is any indication, Lost Weekend won't be occupying that underdog turf much longer.
-In the last year alone, they've played a Billboard showcase, had their SXSW debut, regularly gigged in mainstay LA. venues such as the Viper Room and Satellite and created their debut EP with Grammy nominated producer Zach Heiligman (Foster the People).
+If recent history is any indication, Alyx Knight won't be occupying that underdog turf much longer.
+In the last year alone, they've played Billboard, SXSW and NXNE showcases, and regularly gigged in mainstay LA venues such as the Viper Room, Hemingways, Bardot and the Satellite.